18mr/documentation/action-network.md

 ![start organizing menu](https://github.com/18mr/documentation/blob/master/images/start-organizing.PNG)

-The final two steps are tabs in the management screen.

-## Step Three: Response Options
+## Step Three: After Action Steps

+For some reason, in Action Network, you need to publish your petition in order to get to editing the response and sharing options.
+They are tabs available when you scroll down on the management screen.

+### Response Options

 In the "Response Options" tab, you'll want to customize the email members receive when they successfully add their name to the petition.